 In Croatia, the Agency for Mobility and EU Programmes administers the Erasmus+ program and the European Solidarity Corps (Europske snage solidarnosti), which started in 2018.
-According to the available data, there was 56 projects under this new programme that was started or implemented in Croatia during 2018 and 2019.
+According to the available data, there were 99 volunteering projects and only one Volunteering Teams in High Priority Areas project under the new programme in the period from 2018 to 2020.

-The Agency monitors the participation of end-users in the Erasmus + program (including EVS) through the EU Survey, the RAY Standard Survey as well as by the EU program monitoring tools such as the Mobility Dashboard, Mobility Tool, etc.
+The Agency monitors the participation of end-users in the Erasmus+ program (including ESC) through the EU Survey, the RAY Standard Survey as well as by the EU program monitoring tools such as the Mobility Dashboard, Mobility Tool, etc.